Stage program

 With its high energy requirements, aviation is one of the most difficult sectors to decarbonize.
 This makes it a technological challenge – but also an opportunity to realize revolutionary innovations, which is why the cleantech complex is concentrated here with an impulse on this focus topic.

-What is the solution for the decarbonization of aviation?
+How can the decarbonization of aviation succeed – and what role can Lusatia play in this?
 Whether biofuels or synthetic and e-fuels – industry representatives and experts will discuss sustainable aviation fuels and other currently promising technologies that could make Net Zero Aviation possible.

 Start-up curated by the Energy Innovation Center (EIZ)

-“Unicorns” are start-ups that reach at least one billion US dollars in the company valuation by investors.
 CARBON13 has already supported around 1,000 founders with programs – with each CARBON13 project expected to save 10 million tons of CO2 annually.
-An impulse about the scalability of green start-ups and what vision they need to bring to the table to stand out from the multitude of start-ups.
+An impulse about the scalability of green start-ups and what vision they need to have in order to stand out from the multitude of start-ups.

-The FE Award is a new prize that honors inspiring female innovators in the field of green energy and industry in East Germany.
+The Female Energy Award by enviaM is a new prize that honors inspiring female innovators in the field of green energy and industry in East Germany.
 This prize, which will be awarded annually for the first time at Decarbon Days in future, highlights women with outstanding achievements in green technologies of the future.
 Curated by Lucie Töpfer, herself a model founder in the cleantech sector, the award is preceded by a pitch from the three finalists.

 Politics curated by the Center for Sustainable Transformation (zNT)